astropy/astropy-APEs/APE10.rst

-* We will be able to start using Python 3-only features internally, including for example function annotations (e.g., for units), matrix multiplication (e.g., for coordinates; note that this will only be possible once we support only Python 3.5+)
+* We will be able to start using Python 3-only features internally, including for example function annotations (e.g., for units), matrix multiplication (e.g., for coordinates; note that this will only be possible with Python 3.5+, which in part drives that as minimum version for astropy 3.0)

 * Since we will need to keep adding Python 3.x releases to the continuous integration over the coming years, we will at least be able to remove Python